CamzM/ETH-AVAX---DegenToken/README.md

 ### Executing program

-1. Open a command prompt and run this command: $ mkdir avalanche-project to create a named "avalanche-project" in the location.
+1. Open a command prompt and run this command: $ mkdir myproject to create a named "myproject" in the location. ("myproject" can be chaned to any project name)
-2. Change the directory with this command: $ cd avalanche-project
+2. Change the directory with this command: $ cd myproject
 3. Run this command to create a new package.json: $$ npm init -y
 4. Install the hardhat development environment: $ npm install --save-dev hardhat
 5. To run the hardhat, run this command: $ npx hardhat 5.1 select the "Create a Javascript project" in order to generate a hardhat.config.js
 6. To install the toolbox plugin of hardhat: $ npm i --save-dev @nomicfoundation/hardhat-toolbox
 7. Install the OpenZeppelin Contracts library as a dependency by executing the following command: npm install @openzeppelin/contracts
+8. Create a token smartContact using OpenZeppelin by creating a solidity file in the contracts folder in the myproject
-8. Edit your hardhat.config.js
+9. Edit the hardhat.config.js in the myproject

 ### hardhat.config.js